eisneim/react-html5-video/README.md

 ###video meta data loaded callback
 onece the meta data is loaded, you can get the info of this video(width,height,duration...etc), then you can use the returnd api to perform basic actions

-the reutned api has throse property:
+The returned api has these properties:
 <table><thead>
 <tr>
 <th align="left">Property</th>